iann838/Pyot/docs/src/core/queue.md

 ## Pyot Queue API
 A managed Queue on top of asyncio.Queue.
 This Queue is only usable as a context manager.

-Unlike Gatherer, Queue has real workers that acts like consumers.
+Unlike Gatherer, Queue has real workers that act like consumers.
-A session is created and accessible on 'sid' attribute, the maxsize will default to workers * 2.
+A session is created and accessible on a 'sid' attribute.
+The maxsize will default to workers * 2.
 Normally the queue object will be passed down to coroutines to give access to session id or queue methods.

 ```python{1}